Arguments Summary Day 12: November 29, 2017

 Mr. Singh began by referring to the Balakrishnan Committee Report 1987 (Committee on Reorganisation of Delhi 1987) to argue that there was no legislative intention of treating NCT as a State.
-Justice Chandrachud interjected, saying that it was accepted that full Statehood couldn’t be given due to national interest.
+Justice Chandrachud interjected, saying that it was accepted that full Statehood couldn’t be given due to the national interest.
 But, shouldn’t the Delhi Government be given primacy for subjects where it had the legislative power to make laws?
-Mr. Singh replied that the effect of any subject on national interest could not be foreseen, so the ultimate control for all matters should lie with the President acting through LG.
+Mr. Singh replied that since the effect of any subject on national interest could not be foreseen, the ultimate control for all matters should lie with the President acting through LG.

 Justice Chandrachud pointed out that though Rule 23 of the Transaction of Business Rules made the approval of LG mandatory for some areas, Rule 14 only mandated that the LG be made ‘aware’ of decisions in other areas.
 Mr Singh replied that the constitutional rationale for making the LG aware was to give the last word to the Centre on all matters concerning NCT.
 Justice Bhushan agreed that the day to day administration of Delhi was with the State government but over all control was with the Centre.
 Mr. Singh responded that the Centre had the final power to disagree with anything.

 Mr. Singh then referred to para 7.1 of the Balakrishnan Report which listed reasons for denying Statehood to Delhi.
 The Report noted definitively that the Centre could take an interest in all matters of Delhi Administration and not just ‘land’ and ‘police’.
 Accordingly, the Centre would have the overriding authority.
 Mr. Singh highlighted that even the Delhi Fire Service Act and Delhi Administrative Service (DANICS) are Central legislations and this highlighted the predominant position that the Centre enjoyed with respect to the Delhi Government.